stefanwalther/qliksense-extension-tutorial/docs/09-Loading-Resources.md

 ```

 {{#hint "Usage before Qlik Sense 2.0"}}
-You'll realize that some visualization examples use this approach even before Qlik Sense 2.0 was published.
+You'll realize that some visualization extension examples use this approach even before Qlik Sense 2.0 was published.
 While it will work in Qlik Sense Desktop it will not work in a server environment.
 Official support for this way of loading CSS files has been added with Qlik Sense 2.0.

+If you want to develop a visualization extension being compliant with earlier versions than Qlik Sense 2.0, it is NOT recommended to use this approach.
 {{/hint}}

 ## Images